-Long-term leasehold property 4% straight line for buildings, land is depreciated over the term of the lease
+Long-term leasehold property - 4% straight line for buildings, land is depreciated over the term of the lease

 Plant and machinery - 20% straight line

 Motor vehicles - 20% straight line

 Fixtures and fittings - 20% straight line

-Computer equipment - 33% straight line

 Assets in the course of construction are included at cost.
 Depreciation on these assets is not charged until they are brought into use and reclassified to freehold or leasehold land and buildings.